MailOnline/state-keeper/README.md

     });

-In this example I am listening to 2 different video players for having available a state that is the combination of them.
+In this example I am listening to 2 different video players so that I have available a state that is the combination of them.

 Cleaning up
 -----------